 Next, Say: "I am now going to play the music for Step Two.
-Listen to the music excerpt and put the correct number next to the selection name."
+Listen to the music excerpt and put the correct number next to the selection name.
+For the tiebreaker, write the major work (where needed) and selection name.
+I will pause each music track for around one minute to give you enough time to write your response."